lucabriguglia/EventShop/README.md

 # 🛍️ EventShop
-A .NET showcase of DDD, CQRS, and Event Sourcing using OpenCQRS 7
+A .NET showcase of DDD, CQRS, and Event Sourcing using [OpenCQRS](https://github.com/OpenCQRS/OpenCQRS).

-[WIP]
+_Work In Progress_